-“Renegade” is the only song that features both Eminem and Jay Z, two GOAT-level rappers in their prime at the time.
-Not only is the song featured on Jay's classic Blueprint album, it was immortalized by Nas on “Ether” when he rapped, “Eminem murdered you on your own shit.”
-It can be argued whether or not Jay Z was murdered by Em, and the song may be on Jay's album, but it was not originally his own shit.
+“Renegade” is the only song that features both Eminem and JAY-Z, two GOAT-level rappers in their prime at the time.
+Not only is the record featured on Jay's classic Blueprint album, but it was also immortalized by Nas on “Ether,” when he rapped, “Eminem murdered you on your own shit.”
+It can be argued whether or not JAY-Z was murdered by Em—he did—and the song may be on Jay's album, but it was not originally his own shit.

-Last month, Royce revealed how he turned down signing with Dr. Dre and his unlimited beats, instead taking Tommy Boy’s money and then ending up with Columbia for his major label debut album.
+Last month, Royce revealed how he turned down signing with Dr. Dre and his unlimited beats, and instead took Tommy Boy’s money and then ending up with Columbia for his major-label debut album.
 Even though he and Eminem were partners-in-rhyme as Bad Meets Evil at the time, Interscope would only allow Royce to have one Eminem feature for his album.
 He was forced to choose between the title song, “Rock City,” or “Renegade.
 "Rock City" was the pick and it became his single while “Renegade” was put on ice.

-Insane how much can be contained in the story of one song.
-In this business you never know what's happening behind-the-scenes, but that's where all the best stories are hidden.
+It's insane how much can be contained in the story of one song.
+In this business, you never know what's happening behind-the-scenes, but that's where all the best stories are hidden.

 By Yoh, aka Yoh Da 5'11", aka @Yoh31.